 It is Edison International’s policy that employment be based on individual merit, qualifications and competence.
-We provide equal employment opportunity in all aspects of the employment relationship, including recruitment, hiring, compensation and benefits, development, promotion, transfer, discipline, layoff/recall, and termination of employment for all employees without discrimination on the basis of race, color, religion, national origin, ancestry, age, gender, gender identity, gender expression, pregnancy, physical or mental disability, medical condition, sexual orientation, marital status, disabled-veteran status or Vietnam-era veteran status, family leave status, citizenship, or genetic information.
+We provide equal employment opportunity in all aspects of the employment relationship, including recruitment, hiring, compensation and benefits, development, promotion, transfer, discipline, layoff/recall, and termination of employment for all employees without discrimination on the basis of race, color, religion, national origin, ancestry, age, gender, gender identity, gender expression, pregnancy, physical or mental disability, medical condition, sexual orientation, marital status, protected veteran status, family leave status, citizenship, or genetic information.

 The Company provides reasonable accommodation, barring undue hardships, for known physical or mental limitations of otherwise qualified applicants or employees with disabilities, including disabled veterans.